davidmreed/DMRNoteAttachmentImporter/README.md

 ### `void addNote(String title, String content, Id linkedTo, String visibility, String shareType)`

-Create a note linked to the record whose Id is supplied. `ContentNote` titles may not be null, empty, or composed only of whitespace; if such is provided, it will be replaced by the string "Untitled Note". `DMRNoteAttachmentImporter` will escape the text provided as required (see below).
-See the section above for more on `visibility` and `shareType`.
+Create a note linked to the record whose Id is supplied. `ContentNote` titles may not be null, empty, or composed only of whitespace; if such is provided, it will be replaced by the string "Untitled Note". `DMRNoteAttachmentImporter` will escape the text provided as required (see above).
+See the section above for more on the `visibility` and `shareType` parameters.

 ### `void addAttachment(String title, String path, Blob contents, Id linkedTo, String visibility, String shareType)`